Sanjana51/RAG_pdf_chatbot-using-Deep-Seek-model-/README.md

-# 📄 PDF Chat & Summarizer with ChromaDB
+# 📄 PDF Chat & Summarizer

 This is a **Retrieval-Augmented Generation (RAG) AI assistant** that allows users to **chat with PDFs** and generate concise **summaries**.
 It uses **LangChain, ChromaDB, and Ollama** to process, index, and retrieve information efficiently.